Jacques-Émile Blanche: Early life

-Blanche was born in Paris.
-His father, whose name he shared, was a successful psychiatrist who ran a fashionable clinic, and he was brought up in the rich Parisian neighborhood of Passy in a house that had belonged to the Princesse de Lamballe.
+Blanche, an only child, was born in Paris in the 16eme and received his education at the prestigious Lycée Condorcet.
+His father, whose name he shared, was a successful psychiatrist who ran a fashionable clinic on the heights of Montmartre, and he was brought up in the rich Parisian neighborhood of Passy in a house that had belonged to the Princesse de Lamballe.
+As he grew up, he encountered many remarkable artists.
+His father's drawing room was frequented by many of the Parisian celebrities in literature and the arts — including Jules Michelet, Charles Renouvier, Hector Berlioz, Camille Corot, Louis Français, and numerous others.
+At Dr. Blanche's house there were regular Saturday meetings devoted either to some artistic performance or to conversation about aesthetic or literary subjects.
+Some of Berlioz's Les Troyens was first sung by Anne Charton-Demeur for guests of Dr. Blanche.

 Career

-Although Blanche received some instruction in painting from Henri Gervex, he may be regarded as self-taught.
-He became a very successful portrait painter, with a style derived from 18th-century English painters such as Thomas Gainsborough as well as Édouard Manet and John Singer Sargent.
-He worked in London, where he spent time from 1870 on, as well as Paris, where he exhibited at the Salon and the Société Nationale des Beaux-Arts.
+Although Blanche received some instruction in painting from Henri Gervex and Pierre-Auguste Renoir, he may be regarded as self-taught.
+He became a successful portrait painter, with a style derived from 18th-century English painters such as Thomas Gainsborough as well as Édouard Manet and John Singer Sargent.
+He worked in London, where he spent time from 1870 and was a member of the New English Art Club (NEAC).
+In Paris he exhibited at the Salon and the Société Nationale des Beaux-Arts.
 One of his closest friends was Marcel Proust, who helped edit several of Blanche's publications.
 He also knew Henry James and is mentioned in Gertrude Stein's The Autobiography of Alice B. Toklas.
+In Paris, at the Académie Vitti, he took a portraiture class with Canada’s first female battlefield artist Mary Riter Hamilton.

 In 1902, Jacques-Émile Blanche took over the direction of the Académie de La Palette, where he would remain director until 1911.

 He taught at the Académie Vitti in 1903.

 Among the painter's most famous works are portraits of his father, Marcel Proust (private collection, Paris), the poet Pierre Louÿs, the Thaulow family (Musée d'Orsay, Paris), Aubrey Beardsley (National Portrait Gallery, London), and Yvette Guilbert and the infamous beauty Virginia Oldoini, Countess of Castiglione whom his father had treated for mental illness.
 Others he painted included James Joyce, Julia Stephen, Edgar Degas, Claude Debussy, Auguste Rodin, Colette, Thomas Hardy, John Singer Sargent, Charles Conder, Percy Grainger, and Tamara Karsavina as Stravinsky's Firebird.

+Blanche purchased Les Grandes Baigneuses from his former teacher Pierre-Auguste Renoir, for 1,000 Francs.
+It was sold to Carroll Sargent Tyson, Jr. in 1927, and bequeathed to the Philadelphia Museum of Art in 1963.